JamesKyburz/sandbox-debugger/packages/client/README.md

 - [x] a process running in a docker container with no exposed ports
 - [x] a process running on [travis ci](https://travis-ci.org/)
 - [x] AWS Lambda (https://aws.amazon.com/lambda/)
-- [x] anywhere that allowes outbound internet traffic to port 443
+- [x] anywhere that allows outbound internet traffic to port 443

 How it works?